composer/composer/doc/03-cli.md

 ## suggests

-Lists all packages suggested by currently installed set of packages.
+Lists all packages suggested by the currently installed set of packages.
 You can optionally pass one or multiple package names in the format of `vendor/package` to limit output to suggestions made by those packages only.